Published:

 Test the payment process with your own card or a test purchase before going live.

-Make sure you have a stable mobile network connection (4G/5G) at the location – test the reception in advance.
+Make sure you have a stable mobile network connection (4G/5G) at your location – test the reception beforehand.

-Clarify how you want to issue receipts (digitally by SMS, email or QR code).
+Decide how you want to issue receipts (digitally via SMS, email, or QR code).

-Find out about your provider's payout cycles (daily, weekly, monthly) and make sure the payout IBAN is stored correctly.
+Find out about your provider's payout schedules (daily, weekly, monthly) and ensure that the payout IBAN is entered correctly.

 Frequently asked questions about Tap to Pay for food trucks and market stalls